CloudCannon/docsycannon-template/content/en/docs/_index.md

     weight: 20
 ---
 {{% pageinfo color="primary" %}}
-This is a placeholder page that shows you how to use this template site.
+This is a placeholder page.
+Replace it with your own content.
 {{% /pageinfo %}}

 This section is where the user documentation for your project lives - all the information your users need to understand and successfully use your project.